Bird Point Count Database (no longer available)

 patterns, and general population trends.

-The data obtained from this survey is used to manage Mexican duck
+The data obtained from this survey was used to manage Mexican duck

 populations and to study the effects of wetland drainage and